 C. R. Greenwood, J. J. Carta, and R.V.
 Hall, “The use of peer tutoring strategies in classroom management and educational instruction.,” School Psychology Review.vol.17, no.2, pp.258-275, 1988.

 B. Rogoff, Apprenticeship in Thinking: Cognitive Development in Social Context, Oxford University Press, 1991.

 H. J. Hartman, “Factors affecting the tutoring process,” J. Dev.
 Educ., vol. 14, no.2, pp.2-4,1990.

 P. A. Cohen, J. A. Kulik, C. C. Kulik, “Educational outcomes of tutoring : A meta-analysis of findings,” Am.
 Educ.
 Res.
 J., vol. 19, no. 2, pp. 237–248, 1982.

 C. A. Rohrbeck, M. D. Ginsburg-Block, J. W. Fantuzzo, and T. R. Miller, “Peer-assisted learning interventions with elementary school students: A meta-analytic review,” J. Educ.
 Psychol., vol. 95, no. 2, pp. 240–257, 2003.

-D. Laurillard, “Rethinking University Teaching: A Framework for the Effective Use of Educational Technology,” London, 1993.
+D. Laurillard, “Rethinking University Teaching: A Framework for the Effective Use of Educational Technology.”
+Routledge, 1993.

-E. Rienovita, M. Taniguchi, M. Kawahara, Y. Hayashi, and Y. Takeuchi, “Effect of Human Agent Interaction Improves Self-Esteem and Students’ Motivation,” in IIAI International Congress on Advanced Applied Informatics 2017, 2017, pp. 672–679.
+E. Rienovita, M. Taniguchi, M. Kawahara, Y. Hayashi, and Y. Takeuchi, “Effect of human agent interaction improves self-esteem and students‟ motivation,” in IIAI International Congress on Advanced Applied Informatics 2017, pp. 672–679.